DavidSchinazi/masque-drafts/draft-schinazi-httpbis-transport-auth.md

 The Transport Authentication Framework allows defining Transport Authentication Schemes, which specify how to authenticate user-ids.
-This documents defined the "Signature" and "HMAC" schemes.
+This document defines "Signature" and "HMAC" schemes.
+Authentication checks for these schemes MUST run in constant time with respect to user-ids and corresponding authentication values.

 ## Signature {#signature}